Attention

 Part 2: is the concept phase, where the HARA is performed and the safety goals are identified.

-Part 3: is the core requirements which talks about how to implement the safety-related functions in system hardware and software.
+Part 3: is the core requirements which talk about how to implement the safety-related functions in system hardware and software.

 How can one improve the safety of agriculture and forestry machines?